ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

     title: "Forum Privatheit"
 ---

+## Full Programme live!

+You can find the full programme of the IFIP Summer School on Privacy and Identity Management 2023 [here](/programme).
+Please note that it might still be subject to change on short notice.

 ## Keynote by Wojciech Wiewiórowski!

 We proudly announce that the European Data Protection Supervisor, Wojciech Wiewiórowski, will join the summer school and give a keynote on **The Myth of 'Global Standard' in Personal Data Protection**!